Dhruv0Bansal/Dhruv0Bansal/README.md

 - 💞️ I’m looking to collaborate on Anykind of project
 - 📫 How to reach me on gmail, dhruv90100@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I m in top engineering collage of India, with the socre of 99.62 percentile in one of the toughest exam.
-Currently pursing Bachlores in Computer Science Engineering
+Currently pursing Bachlores in Computer Science Engineering from Malviya National Institute of Technology(MNIT)

 <!---
 Dhruv0Bansal/Dhruv0Bansal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.